Yamini2001/HackerRank-Solutions/README.md

 58. [BitwiseXORAllPairings.java](BitwiseXORAllPairings.java) Solutions to calculate the bitwise XOR of all pairings.
 59. [NeighbouringBitwiseXOR.java](NeighbouringBitwiseXOR.java) Solutions to calculate the neighbouring bitwise XOR.
 60. [RemoveElement.java](RemoveElement.java) Solutions to calculate the remove element.
+61. [SingleNumber.java](SingleNumber.java) Solutions to calculate the single number.